ARQz1947/Retail-Store-Data-Analysis/README.md

 - Business has not introduced incentive program for customers.
 It can use various KPIs such as customer with the most sales or profit per quarter or year.
 - Business can also introduce loyalty program to customers who are frequently buying annually.
 Many customers have bought more than once a year.
 Such incentive based programs form a sense of relationship between the business and the customer. <i> add result set of customers who bought more than twice a year</i>
 ### Order
-- The order rate sees growth in each year showing a spike of 27% in 2023 from 7%, the previous year.
-In 2024, the growth rate was 28% though the profits growth rate was lower (14%) than 2023.
+- The order rate have seen growth in each year, showing a spike of 27% in 2023 from 7%, the previous year.
+In 2024, the growth rate was 28% though the profit growth rate was lower (at 14%) than 2023.
 This is because of high number of discounted order (25% growth rate) in the year.
 - West region has high profitability despite moderate AOV(Avg Order Value).
 Central has lower AOV and declining profits, suggesting performance issues in the region.
 - Analysis of orders and profits shows that West region has highest orders & profits each year except for 2022.
 When orders were the highest but not the profit.
 - The visual analysis reveals an upward-sloping trend line between total orders and profits, with a correlation coefficient of 0.82.
 This indicates a strong positive relationship, suggesting that as the number of orders increases, profits tend to increase as well.